courselabs/observability/labs/kibana/README.md

 Query the index list:

 ```
+# Ctrl-C to exit the log command

 curl localhost:9200/_cat/indices?v
 ```

-You'll see a `kibana` index with a single document.
+You'll see a `kibana` index with some documents.
 Now we're ready to start using Kibana.

 ## Use the Kibana Console